-If they’re making plans that are in conflict with their schedule on your practice, having to see the text appointment reminder will allow them to remember their commitment with you and cancel non-important meetings for something else.
+If they’re making plans that are in conflict with their schedule on your practice, having to see the text appointment reminder will allow them to remember their commitment to you and cancel non-important meetings for something else.

 4. Automation saves time

 You can save time and human resources if you use software that allows you to automate text appointment reminders to your patients.
 So you will no longer have to assign or perform the task manually day-by-day.
 And, you won’t have to key-in their appointment information on your mobile phone because the software will do that for you.
-All of this is a great time-saver that allows you to work on other more ipressing tasks instead.
+All of this is a great time-saver that allows you to work on other more pressing tasks instead.

 The bottom line